Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Aaron Gordon included, face the Los Angeles Lakers at 8:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+Aaron Gordon be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this piece we'll examine Gordon's stats and trends, helping you make good selections on prop bets.
+In this article we will dive into Gordon's prop bets, using stats to help you make good selections.

 Aaron Gordon Prop Bets vs. the Lakers